opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 Also I want to note that only ``Tutorial 1 Basic - 0.
 Android Camera`` and ``Tutorial 1 Basic - 1.
 Add OpenCV`` samples are able to run on Emulator from Android SDK.
 Other samples are using OpenCV Native Camera which does not work with emulator.

-.. note:: Latest *Android SDK tools, revision 12* can run ARM v7 OS images but *Google* does not provide such images with SDK.
+.. note:: Latest *Android SDK tools, revision 14* can run ARM v7 OS images but *Google* provides such image for Android 4.x only.

 Well, running samples from Eclipse is very simple: